Alexkael/Alexkael.github.io/_pages/about.md

 - (01/2025) Two papers accepted to ICLR 2025.
 - (07/2024) Start my position as a Lecturer at Exeter.
 - (06/2024) One paper accepted to ECCV 2024.
-- (05/2024) One paper accepted to PRCV 2024.
 - (01/2024) One paper accepted to ICML 2024.
-- (07/2023) Start my position as an Associate Research Professor at ISCAS.
 - (03/2023) Two papers accepted to ICCV 2023.
 - (03/2023) One paper accepted to CVPR 2023.